dotnet/templating/README.md

 This repository only contains the following templates:
 - Console Application (console)
 - Class Library (classlib)
-- Common item templates (gitignore, globaljson, nugetconfig, sln, etc)
+- Common item templates (gitignore, globaljson, nugetconfig, sln, etc.)

 Other templates are located in the following repositories: